microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ### 1. The npm Package Management dialog

-To use npm in your _Node Tools for Visual Studio_ project, right-click on the **npm** node in Solution Explorer, then click **Manage npm Modules**.
+To use **npm** in your _Node Tools for Visual Studio_ project, right-click on the **npm** node in **Solution Explorer**, then click **Manage npm Modules**.

 ![](Images/npm-context-menu.png)

 This will bring up the **npm Package Management** dialog.
-From here you can manage both local packages that will be available to your application, and global packages that are available to all Node applications.
-You can also easily search the public npm repository which, as of this writing, contains over 48,000 packages!
+From here you can manage both local packages, what will be available only to your application, and global packages, what are available to all Node applications.
+You can also quickly and easily search and install packages from the public **npm** repository which, as of this writing, contains over 48,000 packages!

 ![](Images/npm-package-manager.png)

 The **npm Package Management** dialog is divided into two main areas.
-On the left you can see packages that are installed, with separate tabs for local and global packages, whilst on the right you can see tabs that provide functionality for installing packages.
+On the left you can see packages that are installed, with separate tabs for local and global packages, whilst on the right you can see tabs that allow you to install packages.

 ### 2. Local and global packages

-If you created a blank Node project the **Local Packages** tab will be empty but, if you created your project using, for example, the express template you should see that some packages have automatically been included in your project.
+If you created a blank **Node** project the **Local Packages** tab will be empty.
+If on the other hand you used, for example, the express template you should see that some packages have automatically been included in your project.

 Local packages are available only to your application, and each application you create will have its own copies of whatever local packages you install.
 Thus it's perfectly fine to have different applications depend upon different versions of a given package.

 As its name suggests, the **Global Packages** tab contains Node packages that have been installed globally and are therefore available to all applications.
-Depending upon whether or not you already have some Node applications installed that have installed global packages this list may or may not be empty.
-You should be careful about making changes to global packages because these changes can impact other applications and may stop them working properly, or at all.
-The **npm Package Management** dialog will warn you about this when the **Global Packages** tab is selected, as shown below.
+Depending upon whether or not you already have some **Node** applications installed on your machine that have installed global packages, this list may or may not be empty.

+You should be careful about making changes to global packages because these changes can impact other applications and may stop them working properly, or indeed at all.
+The **npm Package Management** dialog will therefore warn you when you are operating on global packages, as shown below.

 ![](Images/npm-global-warning.png)

 You should also beware that some packages do not work well when installed globally, whereas for some a global install is preferred.
-If you are unsure refer to the package documentation to find out whether it should be installed globally or locally.
+If you are unsure whether to install a package locally or globally, refer to its documentation.

 We recommend that in general you install packages locally first and only install them globally where absolutely required.

 ### 3. Installing packages by name (and version)